bjchia/bjchia.github.io/_posts/2016-10-18-two-week-slump.md

 Reality gives nothing back so don't expext anything.

-For the sake of you, WAKE UP.
+For the sake of yourr health and you, WAKE UP.